-Term Description AHEC Australian Health Ethics Committee (a Principal Committee of the National Health and Medical Research Council) Allegation An assertion by a third party, other than the licence holder, of a breach against the legislation Application for a licence Application form for a licence to conduct research activities permitted under section 20(1) of the Research Involving Human Embryos Act 2002 ART Assisted reproductive technology ART embryo A human embryo that was created by assisted reproductive technology for use in the assisted reproductive technology treatment of a woman COAG The Council of Australian Governments is the peak intergovernmental forum in Australia.
-The members of COAG are the Prime Minister, State and Territory Premiers and Chief Ministers and the President of the Australian Local Government Association Compliance Ensuring that the requirements of the Research Involving Human Embryos Act 2002 and the Prohibition of Human Cloning for Reproduction Act 2002 are met Excess ART embryo An ART embryo that is excess to the needs of the woman for whom it was created and her spouse (if any) at the time the embryo was created, as determined in writing by section 9 of the Research Involving Human Embryos Act 2002 Gamete A human sperm or egg (ovum or oocyte)
+Term Description AHEC Australian Health Ethics Committee (a Principal Committee of the National Health and Medical Research Council) Application for a licence Application form for a licence to conduct research activities permitted under section 20(1) of the Research Involving Human Embryos Act 2002 ART Assisted reproductive technology ART embryo A human embryo that was created by assisted reproductive technology for use in the assisted reproductive technology treatment of a woman Blastocyst A 5 to 7 day-old embryo that has an outer layer of cells and a fluid filled cavity in which there is a cluster of cells called the inner cell mass COAG The Council of Australian Governments is the peak intergovernmental forum in Australia.
+The members of COAG are the Prime Minister, State and Territory Premiers and Chief Ministers and the President of the Australian Local Government Association Compliance Ensuring that the requirements of the Research Involving Human Embryos Act 2002 and the Prohibition of Human Cloning for Reproduction Act 2002 are met Embryonic Stem Cell An undifferentiated cell that is a precursor to many different cell types, obtained from a preimplantation embryo, usually at the blastocyst stage Excess ART embryo An ART embryo that is excess to the needs of the woman for whom it was created and her spouse (if any) at the time the embryo was created, as determined in writing by section 9 of the Research Involving Human Embryos Act 2002 Gamete A human sperm or egg (ovum or oocyte) HREC A human research ethics committee Human Embryo Clone A human embryo that is a genetic copy of another living or dead human Information Exchange Visit A pre-arranged visit by NHMRC inspectors to provide information about the legislation to interested stakeholders

-Term Description HREC A human research ethics committee Human Embryo Clone A human embryo that is a genetic copy of another living or dead human Information Exchange Visit A pre-arranged visit by NHMRC inspectors to provide information about the legislation to interested stakeholders Inspection An inspection of records, documents and premises to ensure compliance with licence conditions and the Research Involving Human Embryos Act 2002 and the Prohibition of Human Cloning for Reproduction Act 2002 Investigation An inquiry into a suspected breach of the legislation with the aim of gathering evidence.
-An investigation may be initiated as a consequence of monitoring by NHMRC inspectors, self-reporting or third party reporting IVF In vitro fertilisation Monitoring Activities conducted to assess the level of compliance with licence conditions, the Research Involving Human Embryos Act 2002 and the Prohibition of Human Cloning for Reproduction Act 2002 NHMRC National Health and Medical Research Council NHMRC Licensing Committee The Embryo Research Licensing Committee of the National Health and Medical Research Council "Other embryos" "Other embryos" is the term used in the Research Involving Human Embryos Act 2002 to refer to human embryos created by processes other than fertilisation of a human egg by a human sperm Parthenogenetic A process in which an unfertilised egg can be induced to develop like an embryo

-Term Description Proper Consent Consent obtained in accordance with the Ethical Guidelines on the use of Assisted Reproductive Technology in Clinical Practice and Research 2007 , issued by the NHMRC Somatic Cell Nuclear Transfer (SCNT) A laboratory technique used to create a human embryo clone involving removing the nucleus of a human egg and replacing it with the genetic material from a somatic cell (such as a skin cell or fibroblast) or stem cell line SCNT Construct An entity created by the process of SCNT, which may or may not divide to become an "other embryo"
+Term Description Inspection An inspection of records, documents and premises to ensure compliance with licence conditions and the Research Involving Human Embryos Act 2002 and the Prohibition of Human Cloning for Reproduction Act 2002 Investigation An inquiry into a suspected breach of the legislation with the aim of gathering evidence.
+An investigation may be initiated as a consequence of monitoring by NHMRC inspectors, self-reporting or third party reporting IVF In vitro fertilisation Monitoring Activities conducted to assess the level of compliance with licence conditions, the Research Involving Human Embryos Act 2002 and the Prohibition of Human Cloning for Reproduction Act 2002 NHMRC National Health and Medical Research Council NHMRC Licensing Committee The Embryo Research Licensing Committee of the National Health and Medical Research Council "Other embryos" "Other embryos" is the term used in the Research Involving Human Embryos Act 2002 to refer to human embryos created by processes other than fertilisation of a human egg by a human sperm Parthenogenetic A process in which an unfertilised egg can be induced to develop like an embryo Preimplantation Genetic Diagnosis A procedure used prior to implantation to detect serious genetic conditions, diseases or abnormalities, to which the gamete providers are known to be at risk, to carry or to be predisposed Proper Consent Consent obtained in accordance with the Ethical Guidelines on the use of Assisted Reproductive Technology in Clinical Practice and Research 2007, issued by the NHMRC Somatic Cell Nuclear Transfer (SCNT) A laboratory technique used to create a human embryo clone involving removing the nucleus of a human egg and replacing it with the genetic material from a somatic cell (such as a skin cell or fibroblast) or stem cell line SCNT Construct An entity created by the process of SCNT, which may or may not divide to become an "other embryo"